-5) Re-enactments: Re-enactments to be filmed include all stages of ancient Maya pottery production and painting as well as the use of elite painted vessels by the ancient Maya as prized possessions, gifts and social currency.
-Additionally we will "re-enact" the testing of the residue contents of an elite vessel for chocolate content by the Hershey Laboratories in Pennsylvania, and the testing of historically important vases by Neutron-Activation Analysis at the Conservation Analytical Laboratory of the Smithsonian Institution.
+Re-enactments: Re-enactments to be filmed include all stages of ancient Maya pottery production and painting as well as the use of elite painted vessels by the ancient Maya as prized possessions, gifts and social currency.
+Re-enactments will also be used to dramatize the stories of former looters.
+See Visual Approach, above, for details.